rcon1012/front-end-engineer-evaluation/README.md

 A quick introduction of the minimial setup you need to get this application up and running.

+Fork a copy of the project into your own repo, then:

 ```shell
 git clone https://gitlab.com/treatspace/developer/front-end-engineer-evaluation.git
 cd front-end-engineer-evaluation